-- "(1)" Individual Specialized Treatment (7013) to one (1) defendant and/or their family (Family is billed at individual rate), - "(2)" Group Specialized Treatment (7023) to two (2) or more defendants but not more than ten (10).
+- (1) Individual Specialized Treatment (7013) to one (1) defendant, - (2) Group Specialized Treatment (7023) to two (2) or more defendants but not more than ten (10).

-- b.
+- a.
+Specialized Treatment Services (7013 and 7023) are provided by a licensed/certified psychiatrist, psychologist, or masters or doctoral level practitioner who meets the standards of practice established by his/her state's regulatory board and adheres to the established ethics, standards and practices of the state's regulatory sex offender management board (where applicable) to provide Sex Offense Specific Treatment.
+The individual shall practice within the generally accepted standards of practice of the individual's mental health profession, and adhere to the Code of Ethics and Practice Standards and Guidelines published by the Association for the Treatment of Sexual Abusers (ATSA). - b.
 Practitioners employ treatment methods that are based on a recognition of the specialized needs presented by pre-adjudicated individuals by employing cognitive behavioral treatment, crisis intervention, and life skills to promote healthy coping skills.
-The content of the treatment shall include: - (1) Crisis Intervention Services to determine level of suicidal ideation and level of anxiety, if immediate psychiatric intervention is needed, if defendant needs to be referred to a psychiatrist for evaluation and/or medication monitoring, and if defendant is in need of individual therapy in addition to group therapy. - (2) Supportive therapeutic interventions to address feelings of isolation, to help normalize their experience of the Federal Court System, and to address daily stressors (i.e., loss of employment, relationships etc.). - (3) Guidance to help the defendant identify healthy/alternative coping and communication skills. - (4) Cognitive Behavioral Therapy to address thinking errors, core beliefs, and values. - c.
+The content of the treatment shall include: - (1) Crisis Intervention Services to determine level of suicidal ideation and level of anxiety, if immediate psychiatric intervention is needed, if defendant needs to be referred to a psychiatrist for evaluation and/or medication monitoring, and if defendant is in need of individual therapy in addition to group therapy. - (2) Supportive therapeutic interventions to address feelings of isolation, to help normalize their experience of the Federal Court System, and to

+- address daily stressors (i.e., loss of employment, relationships etc.). - (3) Guidance to help the defendant identify healthy/alternative coping and communication skills. - (4) Cognitive Behavioral Therapy to address thinking errors, core beliefs, and values. - c.
 Questions pertaining to the instant offense or questions that compel the defendant to make incriminating statements or to provide information that could be used in the issue of guilt or innocence are not asked or addressed.
 If such information is divulged inadvertently by the defendant, it shall not be included on the written report or communicated to the officer. - d.
 Practitioners notify the USPO/USPSO within 24 hours if the defendant fails to report for treatment, conduct violating a condition of supervision occurs, or third-party risk issues are identified.
 If the assigned USPO/USPSO is not available, practitioners shall notify a supervisor or the duty officer. - e.
 Any factors that increase general risk are immediately communicated to the USPO/USPSO assigned to the case; if the assigned USPO/USPSO is not available, practitioners shall notify a supervisor or the duty officer. - f.
 Emergency services (after hour phone numbers and local hotlines) are available for defendants when practitioners are not available.
 Emergency telephone calls shall be included in the basic unit prices. - g.
 Only face-to-face contacts with the defendant shall be invoiced.